 This often requires that the pilot assembly be partially disassembled, so it is a job best left to a true heating professional.

 A poorly adjusted gas valve also requires a technical knowledge not possessed by most homeowners.

-Here the trick is to gradually increase the amount of gas being allowed into the pilot assembly until an appropriately sized – and appropriately behaving – flame results.
+Here the trick is to gradually increase the amount of gas being allowed into the furnace pilot light assembly until an appropriately sized – and appropriately behaving – flame results.

 What to do next

-If you believe that your furnace or pilot light is in need of repair, feel free to contact Minnesota’s HVAC professionals to get your heating working properly again.
+If you believe that your furnace pilot light, or another part of your furnace needs repairing, contact Minnesota’s HVAC professionals to get your heating working properly again.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.